subugoe/pubdev_docker/README.md

     $ ./setup-dev.sh

-  **Keep in mind that you need to rerun this script if you build a need base iamge with a newer checkout of the Librecat master branch.** After this you need to follow the instruchtions for setting up a new project in the [Camelcade Wiki](https://github.com/Camelcade/Perl5-IDEA/wiki/Getting-started:-IntelliJ-IDEA).
-Use this directory as the root for the new project and create a module with the contents of the `src` populated by the script.
+  **Keep in mind that you need to rerun this script if you build a need base image with a newer checkout of the Librecat master branch.** After this you need to follow the instruchtions for setting up a new project in the [Camelcade Wiki](https://github.com/Camelcade/Perl5-IDEA/wiki/Getting-started:-IntelliJ-IDEA).
+Use this directory as the root for the new project and create a module with the contents of the `src` subdirectory populated by the script.

   The next step is to set up a debug configuration as in the screenshot.